 I visited the Franconian Switzerland fairly often during my student days with my buddies, for …

 Apart from hiking, cycling is one of my favorite activities during weekends or short vacations.

 Bike tours alongside the Rhine-Main-Danube Canal between Nuremberg (German: Nürnberg, Middle Franconia) and Bamberg (Upper Franconia) belong to my personal subset of uncomplicated and convenient tours which do not demand much of a preparation.

 There are virtually no climbs, and the track is more or less on my doorstep.
 For the seventy kilometers from Nürnberg to the city center of Bamberg, I need about three and a half hours with my mountain bike.

 Near Nuremberg, 2006

-I am in the fourth semester of my engineering studies at the university in Nuremberg, and I work like so many of my fellow-students in several odd jobs to make ends meet.
+I am in the fourth semester of my engineering studies at the university in Nuremberg and I work like many of my fellow-students in several odd jobs to make ends meet.